1. Startpage

 General

-From an overarching perspective, it is Industrivärden’s expectation that the portfolio companies will:
+From an overarching perspective, it is Industrivärden’s expectation that its portfolio companies will:

-- view sustainability as an important, strategic issue and conduct salient sustainability work within their respective sectors, where sustainability aspects are integrated in their business models, business cultures, strategies, processes and product offerings;
+• view sustainability as an important, strategic issue and conduct salient sustainability work within their respective sectors, with sustainability aspects integrated into their business models, business cultures, strategies, processes and product offerings;

 1. Responsible corporate governance and a sustainable role in society